WHO IS DAVID?

 Fixed Fibrant

 When first elected, David searched for ways to improve Fibrant.
-He attended national conferences (at his own expense), met the key people in the industry, followed up with meetings at various locations around the country, invited consultants to Salisbury, and helped drive the city to a solution.
+He attended conferences and meetings in Austin, Dallas, Washington, DC, and Minneapolis (at his own expense), met the key people in the industry in Austin, Dallas, Washington, DC, and Minneapolis, invited consultants to Salisbury, and helped drive the city to a solution.

 David led the public referendum in which over 80% of voters approved the lease to Hotwire Communications.
-That partnership has eliminated millions of taxpayer funded operating losses, saved the city taxpayer over $5 millions in equipment replacement costs, and will generate millions in lease revenues.
+That partnership has eliminated millions of taxpayer-funded operating losses, saved the city taxpayer over $5 million in equipment replacement costs, and is generating hundreds of thousands every year in lease revenues.

 Separately Elected Mayor